Welcome

 German soldiers during a UN mission, © Liesa Johannssen/photothek.net

 The paramount task of the United Nations Security Council is to maintain and restore peace.
 To this end, the Security Council issues mandates for peace missions.
-Germany is active in a large number of peace missions.
+Germany is among the participants in these missions.

-According to Article 1 of the Charter of the United Nations, the purpose of the organisation is “to maintain international peace and security”.
-Given the many crises and conflicts around the world, as well as the new risks and threats to international security, including those posed by non‑state actors, the need for such efforts is no less pressing today than it was in the past.
+According to Article 1 of the Charter of the United Nations, the purpose of the organisation is “to maintain world peace and international security”.
+Given the many crises and conflicts around the world, as well as new risks and threats to international security posed in part by non-state actors, the need for such efforts is no less pressing today than in the past.

 Organs and instruments